basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Operations.md

 Field | Description
 ------|------------
 fullsync | On the client, the number of partitions that remain to be processed.
-On the server, the partition currently being processed by full-synchronization replication. partition_start | The number of elapsed seconds since replication has started on a given partition stage_start | The number of elapsed seconds since replication has started on a given stage get_pool_size | The number of Riak GET finite state workers available to process requests
+On the server, the partition currently being processed by fullsync replication. partition_start | The number of elapsed seconds since replication has started on a given partition stage_start | The number of elapsed seconds since replication has started on a given stage get_pool_size | The number of Riak GET finite state workers available to process requests